Category Archives for "Research"

 Adolescence.
 If only you could read their mind.
 You glance across the table.
 There they are, head down, eating dinner.
 And you wish for the hundredth time that week that you were a mind reader.
 That you could peer inside their head and see what was going on.
 What was worrying them.
 What social struggles […]Continue reading

-by: Krista Hillis B.A.Sc Psychology and Neuroscience We often view mental health issues as an ‘adult’ problem, but the unfortunate reality is, children also suffer from mood disorders and other mental health conditions.
-In fact, mental disorders among children have continued to increase, with approximately 13 to 20 percent of children affected on an annual […]Continue reading
+Last updated: April 4th, 2017by: Krista Hillis B.A.Sc Psychology and Neuroscience We often view mental health issues as an ‘adult’ problem, but the unfortunate reality is, children also suffer from mood disorders and other mental health conditions.
+In fact, mental disorders among children have continued to increase, with approximately 13 to 20 percent of children […]Continue reading